lizardlynx/SelfAssessment/Skills/JavaScript.md

 ## Programming fundamental concepts

 - Language
-  - Object: 🖐️ used
+  - Object: 🔬 researched
   - this: 🖐️ used
   - arrow function: 🖐️ used
   - async function: 🖐️ used
   - call: 🖐️ used
-  - bind: 🎓 known
+  - bind: 🖐️ used
-  - apply: 🎓 known
+  - apply: 🎓🖐️ used
   - instanceof: 🎓 known
   - ...spread: 🖐️ used
   - ...rest: 🖐️ used